siriscmv/moodle-lms/README.md

 # Moodle Scraper

-- A Website that shows new assignments without having to autthenticate
+- A Website that shows new assignments without having to authenticate
 - Uses Web notifications to notify you of new assignments & changes to existing assignments
 - It also scrapes and stores course files (pdf/ppts).
 However, these require authentication (at cloudflare level) to view